Neural manifold analysis of brain circuit dynamics in health and disease: Neural Manifold Learning

 \section{Neural Manifold Learning}

-Neural manifold learning (NML) describes a subset of machine learning algorithms that take a high dimensional neural activity matrix $\mathbf{X}$ comprised of the activity of $N$ neurons at $T$ time points and embed it into a lower dimensional matrix $\mathbf{Y}$ while preserving some aspects of the information content of the original matrix $\mathbf{X}$ - e.g. mapping nearby points in the neural activity space $\mathbf{X}$ to nearby points in $\mathbf{Y}$ (see Figure \ref{fig:schematic}) \citep{cunningham2014dimensionality, Churchland2012NeuralReaching,meshulam2017collective,mante2013context,harvey2012choice,wu2017gaussian}.
-When projected into this lower dimensional space, the set of neural activity patterns observed are typically constrained within a topological structure, or manifold, $\mathcal{Y}$, which might have a globally curved geometry but a locally linear one.
-This has led to the popular descriptive term ``the neural manifold".
-For instance, if the reduced dimensionality embedding matrix $\mathbf{Y}$ is three-dimensional (as often depicted on a 2D page for convenience of illustration), the neural manifold $\mathcal{Y}$ might describe a closed surface within that 3D space.
-This approach has found widespread recent use across neuroscientific studies (Figure~\ref{fig:examples}), including for understanding neural mechanisms during speech \citep{bouchard2013functional}, decision-making in prefrontal cortex \citep{mante2013context,harvey2012choice,briggman2005optical,stokes2013dynamic}, movement preparation and execution in the motor cortices \citep{Churchland2012NeuralReaching,kaufman2014cortical,yu2009gaussian,feulner2021neural,gallego2017neural}.
+Neural manifold learning (NML) describes a subset of machine learning algorithms that take a high-dimensional neural activity matrix $\mathbf{X}$ comprised of the activity of $N$ neurons at $T$ time points and embed it into a lower-dimensional matrix $\mathbf{Y}$ while preserving some aspects of the information content of the original matrix $\mathbf{X}$ - e.g. mapping nearby points in the neural activity space $\mathbf{X}$ to nearby points in $\mathbf{Y}$ (see Figure \ref{fig:schematic}) \citep{cunningham2014dimensionality, Churchland2012NeuralReaching,meshulam2017collective,mante2013context,harvey2012choice,wu2017gaussian}.
+When projected into this lower-dimensional space, the set of neural activity patterns {\em observed} are typically constrained within a topological structure, or manifold, $\mathcal{Y}$, which might have a globally curved geometry but a locally linear one.
+For instance, if the reduced dimensionality embedding matrix $\mathbf{Y}$ is three-dimensional (3D) (often depicted on a two-dimensional (2D) page for convenience of illustration), the neural manifold $\mathcal{Y}$ might describe a closed surface within that 3D space.
+Another way of looking at this is that the data points in $\mathbf{X}$ lie on a lower-dimensional manifold that can be parameterised by a lower-dimensional coordinate system give by $\mathbf{Y}$, and that the task of the manifold learning algorithm is to find that coordinate system.
+This approach has found widespread recent use across neuroscientific studies (Figure~\ref{fig:examples}), including for understanding neural mechanisms during speech \citep{bouchard2013functional}, decision-making in prefrontal cortex \citep{mante2013context,harvey2012choice,briggman2005optical,stokes2013dynamic}, movement preparation and execution in the motor cortices \citep{Churchland2012NeuralReaching,kaufman2014cortical,yu2009gaussian,feulner2021neural,gallego2017neural} and spatial navigation systems \citep{Chaudhuri2019TheSleep, nieh2021geometry, rubin2019revealing, gardner2022toroidal}.